Updated July 24, 2022.

 Packable Puffy Jacket

 What?!
 Work out on vacation?
 Even if that’s not your ideal vacation activity, you still might want some moisture-wicking athletic gear.
-There are lots of beautiful hikes on the Big Island (some end at the water, so moisture-wicking fabrics are key!), and you could find yourself exploring the jungle, the desert, and a volcano all in one day!
+There are lots of beautiful hikes on the Island of Hawai’i (some end at the water, so moisture-wicking fabrics are key!), and you could find yourself exploring the jungle, the desert, and a volcano all in one day!

 I love a good athletic top with a built-in bra.
 They’re comfortable, they’re easy to wash out and rewear if necessary, and you don’t have to pack a separate sports bra!
 Here are three flattering choices:

 Take your pick for these.
 I personally prefer capri leggings for my body, but all three options could be comfortable for you!
 Capris, skirt, and shorts:

 Essential Info: 5 Things You Forgot to Pack for Hawai’i

 After two corrective foot surgeries, I am very careful about my shoes!
 These are the best ones I can recommend to you for all your Island of Hawai’i adventures!

 Many people feel they have to wear hiking shoes for hiking, but my personal experiences have shown me that my running shoes are just as good or better.
 They have tread for grip, and their flexibility means fewer blisters for me.

 One of the best pieces of advice my podiatrist gave me was “do not wear flip flops.”
 And to take that a step further, he also does not recommend sandals without a back.
 What he recommends looking for is a sandal with an ankle strap and arch support.
 Like these!